leeroberts67/code-pal-for-abap/docs/checks/non-class-exception.md

 # Non-Class Exception Check
 ## What is the Intent of the Check?
-The “Non Class Exception” Check is part of the Clean Code Check Repository.
+The “Non-Class Exception” Check is part of the Clean Code Check Repository.

 ## How does the check work?
-It search for non class-based exceptions like:
+It search for non-class-based exceptions such as:
 * `RAISE SYSTEM-EXCEPTIONS`
 * `RAISE` ( without `EXCEPTION` or `RESUMABLE EXCEPTION` )
 * `MESSAGE with RAISING`